 The Control and Monitor System issues commands to set the parameters of the electronics, to slew and track the antennas and to enable the recording of data.
 It also provides facilities for monitoring a wide range of parameters.
-As part of the GMRT upgrade, the control and monitor system is transitioning to a new Tango based GMRT Control (TGC) system, which will be available from Cycle 36 onwards.
+As part of the GMRT upgrade, the control and monitor system is transitioning to a new Tango based GMRT Control (TGC) system, and the observatory is expected to switch over completely to this new system by Cycle 37.